Coinbase Phone Screen Interview: What It Tests and How to Pass

 - One or two problems totaling the 60-minute window

-- Real-world framing (you might be building part of an order system, a rate limiter, or a simple key-value store)
+- Real-world framing (a slice of an order system, a rate limiter, or a simple key-value store)

 - Follow-up questions after you solve the base case (add a feature, handle a new constraint, discuss tradeoffs)